Airbus jet re-launch heralds busy aerospace show

 Still, the cheaper A330neo is expected to spark increased price competition for small wide-body jets.

-“The A330neo could potentially offer the right mix of fuel-burn reduction and lower acquisition cost ...
-Less clear is whether the economics and timing will be sufficient to sway customers from the 787 this time,” said Rob Morris, head of consultancy at Flightglobal Ascend, in a report being published at the show.

-Visitors hoping to see the star attraction of the defence side of the show, the Lockheed Martin F-35, were disappointed when organizers said it would miss its debut on Monday.
+Visitors hoping to see the star attraction of the defense side of the show, the Lockheed Martin (LMT.N) F-35, were disappointed when organizers said it would miss its debut on Monday.
 America’s newest combat jet, grounded after an engine fire, could appear by the end of the week.

 Additional reporting by Cyril Altmeyer, Andrea Shalal, Jack Stubbs; Editing by Steve Orlofsky